 BJ’s Wholesale Club

 As former president and CEO, Laura Sen oversaw big box giant BJ’s Wholesale Club—with more than 200 locations in 15 U.S. states, some 25,000 employees and nine million members.
 Sen, who majored in romance languages but had no definite ideas about a future career, is a retail veteran regarded as a business "game changer" who has been on the Fortune 500 CEOs list and named among the 50 Most Powerful Women in Business by the magazine.
-In her current role, she is part of the team that sets the company's strategic direction.
-Honored for her philanthropy, Sen has said: "I've always found that I get way more back than I ever give."
+She later served as non-executive chairman of BJ’s, helping to set the company’s strategic direction.
+Honored for her philanthropy, Sen has said: “I’ve always found that I get way more back than I ever give.”

 Alex Truesdell, M.Ed.
 ‘82